 This rally was a collection of really fucked up weirdos.

-Alex Jones had the Proud Boys giving him security, apparently one of whom had a Pinochet did nothing wrong shirt on.
+Alex Jones had the proud boys giving him security, apparently one of whom had a Pinochet did nothing wrong shirt on.

-The Oath Keepers may or may not have had men stationed around the city in case shit got hot.
+The Oathkeepers may or may not have had men stationed around the city in case shit got hot.

-The seeming contradiction is the same thing that haunted every stop on the caravan.
+This seeming contradiction is the same thing that haunted every stop on the caravan.

 In every city, the turnout they got was minuscule compared to the way they present their audience.